lhao03/lhao03.github.io/content/blog/compsci/how-to-teach-cs-courses.md

 Not teaching the programming language students must use can leave students feeling like learning a new programming language is supposed to be easy (hence no time spent on it in class) or simply cause a student to fall behind because they don't have the time to learn a new programming language in addition to completing assignments.

 <center>✨</center>

+*Thanks to [Alex](https://github.com/ADSteele916) for pointing out my misinterpretation of why BSL is used in CPSC 110*

 [^amy]: [Amy J. Ko, Ph.D.](https://faculty.washington.edu/ajko/)